-- i) Portalnet Co., Ltd., a subsidiary company, entered into purchase, equipment installation and services agreements with many companies for the installation and services for computer software applications for core business operation with Provincial Electricity Authority.
-As at 31 December 2023, the subsidiary is obligated to pay for equipment and service fee amounting to Baht 38 million, EUR 0.5 million, and USD 0.1 million, or equivalent to Baht 60 million (2022: Baht 73 million, EUR 1.0 million, and USD 0.2 million, or equivalent to Baht 118 million). - j) Samart Comtech Co., Ltd., a subsidiary company, entered into purchase and equipment installation agreements with many local companies for the development of the Land Information System (Phase 2).
-As at 31 December 2023, the subsidiary is obligated to pay for equipment and service fee totaling approximately Baht 31 million (2022: Baht 71 million).
+- f) Samart Infonet Co., Ltd., a subsidiary company, entered into a contract with a company. related to the provision of services to an international internet exchange center.
+The subsidiary is obligated to comply with the conditions stipulated in the contract and pay a service fee totaling approximately Baht 0.02 million per month (2023: Baht 0.02 million per month). - g) Portalnet Co., Ltd., a subsidiary company, entered into purchase, equipment installation and maintenance agreements with many companies for the installation and maintenance for computer software applications for core business operation.
+As at 31 December 2024, the subsidiary is obligated to pay for equipment and service fee and comply with the conditions stipulated in the contract amounting to Baht 127 million and EUR 0.1 million or equivalent to Baht 130 million (2023: Baht 360 million, EUR 0.5 million, and USD 0.1 million, or equivalent to Baht 382 million). - h) Samart Comtech Co., Ltd., a subsidiary company, entered into purchase and equipment installation agreements with many local companies for the development of the Land Information System (Phase 2).
+As at 31 December 2023, the subsidiary is obligated to pay for equipment and service fee totaling approximately Baht 31 million (2024: nil).